 So, when it comes to pain relief, do I have to exercise if I’m already exerting myself all day?

 Like with any physical activity, it really depends on what it is.
 Unless your daily physical activity moves and strengthens all of the important muscles and areas of your body needed for pain relief (which is rare), you still need some planned, structured time to exercise—even if it’s slightly uncomfortable.
 It can (and in most cases should) be fairly light and include various stretches.
 Need some ideas?
-Click here for 5 easy exercises you can do at home in just 20 minutes, 3 times per week that will help reduce inflammation.
-Also speak with your doctor, physical therapist, and/or chiropractor about an exercise plan specific to you that will help fight inflammation.
+Click here for 5 easy exercises you can do at home in just 20 minutes, 3 times per week.
+Also speak with your doctor, physical therapist, and/or chiropractor about an exercise plan that will work for you.
 Even though you may dread the thought of exercising, you can still make it fun.
 Do it with a buddy in a location that you love—like at the beach or in a park.
 And reward yourself afterwards with a healthy, tasty snack or meal.
 Music always helps too!

 In conclusion, physical activity and exercise are usually not the same thing.
 Both are important.
 However, if the goal is pain relief, just make sure that your physical activity doesn’t do more harm than good to your body—ie don’t overdo it.
 In addition, it’s important to focus on certain areas of your body with exercises designed to give you long term, pain relief.

 And remember, physical activity and exercise are just part of the equation when it comes to pain relief.
-Using Pulsed Electromagnetic Field (PEMF) therapy, Oska Pulse is clinically proven to reduce inflammation, increase circulation, improve mobility, and relieve pain.
+Using Pulsed Electromagnetic Field (PEMF) therapy, Oska Pulse is clinically proven to relieve pain.
 You can strap it on or near your point of pain while you're working, exercising, or doing many of the activities that you love.
 Click here to try it out!